nittka/devday-demo-flow/app/README.md

 # devday-demo-flow

+## Notes on theme folder issues

+This branch serves as a minimal example illustrating hot reload issues when using an externalized theme folder instead of @CssImport.

+* separate maven project containing the style (themefolder project)
+* added dependency to this project
+* IDE: Eclipse
+* both projects imported and open in the workspace
+* run configuration **with enabled workspace resolution** for `mvn jetty:run`

+### Expected behavior

+* I can start jetty using the run configuration (with enabled workspace resulution)
+* The applications starts and works
+* I can make changes in the styles.css of the themefolder project; these changes are seen in the running application

+### Actual behavior

+* The application starts but throws ExecutionFailedException (Theme annotation found but theme directory not found)

+### Further notes

+If the theme folder project was installed (mvn install) and is closed or if the workspace resolution is disabled, the application starts.
+In this case the theme folder is copied to `target/frontend/themes` and consequently is available.

+This is a workaround but not a very nice one for "fast" development.
+* Styling changes must be made to the copied css files and then transferred back to the files under version control.
+* In our case the theme folder project is a framework project.
+It contains Vaadin-related code used by several applications as well as common styles.

+Using @CssImport and workspace resolution, it was possible to change framework and styling simultaneously and the jetty reload allowed us to see the changes in the running application.
+After a refactoring to the theme folder import, this is not possible anymore because the styles from the separate project are not picked up.

 ## Vaadin 14+ demo application (DevDays May / 2019)

 This is demo application is collection of tips-and-tricks and workarounds.